 The maximum amount of an employee's wages that certain taxes apply to in a calendar year.
-For example, in 2021, the taxable wage limit for UI and Employment Training Tax (ETT) is \$7,000.
+For example, in 2024, the taxable wage limit for UI and Employment Training Tax (ETT) is \$7,000.
 Therefore, an employer's UI and ETT tax rate applies to the first \$7,000 paid to each worker during the calendar year.
-The taxable wage limit for SDI is \$128,298.
-Since the SDI tax rate is (.012), the maximum 2021 SDI tax on any one employee is \$1,539.58.
-There is no limit on the taxability of wages for California Personal Income Tax (PIT) withholding purposes.
+There is no taxable wage limit for SDI or California Personal Income Tax (PIT) withholding purposes.